Business Development and Innovation: Introduction (MSB305)

 Content

-- Beyond the boundaries of the firm
+- A perspective beyond the boundaries of the firm

-- Interfirm linkages and spillovers
+- Interfirm linkages, networks, and spillovers

 Learning outcome